UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2019-10-09-Selenium-Powershell-Usecases.md

 $ChromeDriver.FindElementsById('wp-submit').Click()
 ```

-I've created *PSCredential* variable and to be able to fill in password field we need to decipher it.
-Without those steps you will be entering *System.
-Security.
-SecureString* which obviously is not your password, or is it? 🤔<br>
+I've created **PSCredential** variable and to be able to fill in password field we need to decipher it.
+Without those steps you will be entering **System.Security.SecureString** which obviously is not your password, or is it? 🤔<br>
-Regarding *captcha* the only way is to pause script until user passes the test.
+Regarding **captcha** the only way is to pause script until user passes the test.
 # Tables on sites

 Great example of table which required help of Selenium is permission table in Confluence Spaces.<br>

 ![Space]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2019-10-09-2.jpg)

-I were not able to change them using module *ConfluencePS* but thanks to that code it became piece of cake!
+I were not able to change them using module **ConfluencePS** but thanks to that code it became piece of cake!
 In this example I'm adding new group to permissions list and ticking checkboxes to resemble Admin permissions

 ``` powershell
 #Adding new group to permissions list